uhppoted/uhppoted-codegen/documentation/CODEGEN.md

-# Basic Guide to Using uhppoted-codegen
+# Guide to using uhppoted-codegen

-At it's core, _uhppoted-codegen_ is just a templating engine that translates templatized documents into language specific code - nothing special and there are dozens of similar implementations out there.
-However, it does ship with a set of [models](https://github.com/uhppoted/uhppoted-codegen/tree/main/bindings/.models) for the UHPPOTE Wiegand controller and a set of [example templates](https://github.com/uhppoted/uhppoted-codegen/tree/main/bindings for generating a UHPPOTE controller interface in:
+At its core, _uhppoted-codegen_ is just a templating engine that translates templatized documents into language specific code - nothing special and there are dozens of similar implementations out there.
+However, it does ship with a set of [models](https://github.com/uhppoted/uhppoted-codegen/tree/main/bindings/.models) for the UHPPOTE Wiegand controller and a set of [example templates](https://github.com/uhppoted/uhppoted-codegen/tree/main/bindings) for generating a UHPPOTE controller interface in:

 - Go